MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 **Consideration** | **Details**
 --- | ---
-**Pros** | Both the app VMs will be moved to Azure without changes, making the migration simple.<br/><br/> Since Contoso is using a lift and shift approach for both app VMs, no special configuration or migration tools are needed for the app database.<br/><br/> Contoso will retain full control of the app VMs in Azure. <br/><br/> The app VMs are running Ubuntu 16.04-TLS, which is an endorsed Linux distribution.
+**Pros** | Both the app VMs will be moved to Azure without changes, making the migration simple.<br/><br/> Since Contoso is using a lift and shift approach for both app VMs, no special configuration or migration tools are needed for the app database.<br/><br/> Contoso will retain full control of the app VMs in Azure. <br/><br/> The app VMs are running Ubuntu 16.04-TLS, an endorsed Linux distribution.
 [Learn more](https://docs.microsoft.com/azure/virtual-machines/linux/endorsed-distros).
-**Cons** | The web and data tier of the app will remain a single point of failover. <br/><br/> Contoso will need to continue supporting the app as Azure VMs rather than moving to a managed service such as Azure App Service and Azure Database for MySQL.<br/><br/> Contoso is aware that by keeping things simple with a lift and shift VM migration, they're not taking full advantage of the features provided by [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview) (built-in high availability, predictable performance, simple scaling, automatic backups and built-in security).
+**Cons** | The web and data tier of the app will remain a single point of failover. <br/><br/> Contoso will need to continue supporting the app as Azure VMs rather than moving to a managed service such as Azure App Service and Azure Database for MySQL.<br/><br/> Contoso realizes that, by keeping things simple with a lift and shift VM migration, they're not taking full advantage of the features provided by [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview) (built-in high availability, predictable performance, simple scaling, automatic backups, and built-in security).

 <!-- markdownlint-enable MD033 -->